FCC affirms ZTE poses U.S. national security threat

 The FCC announced in June it had formally designated Chinese's Huawei Technologies Co and ZTE as threats, a declaration that bars U.S. firms from tapping an $8.3 billion government fund to purchase equipment from the companies.

+Last week, the FCC said it was extending time frame to respond to Huawei's petition until Dec.
+11 "to fully and adequately consider the voluminous record."

+In May 2019, President Donald Trump signed an executive order barring U.S. companies from using telecommunications equipment made by companies posing national security risks and the administration added Huawei to its trade blacklist.

 The FCC on Dec.
-10 will vote on rules to help carriers remove and replace untrusted equipment from networks.
+10 will vote on rules to help carriers remove and replace equipment from companies posing security risks from networks.

+FCC Chairman Ajit Pai said last week the commission will take up two unspecified national security matters at its Dec.
+10 meeting.

+In April, the FCC disclosed it might shut down the U.S. operations of three state-controlled Chinese telecommunications companies: China Telecom 0728.HK, China Unicom 0762.HK and Pacific Networks Corp and its subsidiary ComNet (USA).

 ((David.Shepardson@thomsonreuters.com; 2028988324;))